apache/tvm/docs/langref/relay/type_system.rst

 That is the user may pick the type of the :code:`Lhs`, :code:`Rhs`, and :code:`Out` as long as we can show :code:`Broadcast(Lhs, Rhs, Out)` holds.

-See :py:class:`~tvm.relay.type.TypeRelation` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.TypeRelation` for its definition and documentation.

 Type Call
 ~~~~~~~~~

 Apply a type relation to a set of input arguments, at the present momen the type
-call node represents the application of a :py:class:`~tvm.relay.type.TypeRelation`
+call node represents the application of a :py:class:`~tvm.relay.ty.TypeRelation`
 to a set of input arguments.
 The result of type application is the output variable
 of the type relation.

-See :py:class:`~tvm.relay.type.TypeCall` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.TypeCall` for its definition and documentation.

 Incomplete Type
 ~~~~~~~~~~~~~~~